F1 Fantasy: top picks & predictions for the 2025 Spanish GP

 Sauber

-If we were to get rid of Ocon, Bearman and Haas for Colapinto ($4.5m), Bortoleto ($4.5m) and Mercedes ($23.4m), that would leave us with massive $0.0m left over in the budget.
+If we were to get rid of Ocon, Bearman and Haas for Colapinto ($4.5m), Bortoletto ($4.5m) and Mercedes ($23.4m), that would leave us with massive $0.0m left over in the budget.
 But would it be worth it?

 Looking at the season up to this point, Ocon, Bearman and Haas have scored 272 Fantasy points.

-If you’d already hit upon the above, ahem, genius strategy and had Doohan in your team, you need to swap him for another driver to avoid a penalty.
+So, if you’d already hit upon the above, ahem, genius strategy and had Doohan in your team, you need to swap him for another driver to avoid a penalty.

 It's time to make some big chip decisions for your 2025 F1 Fantasy Miami GP line-up.
 Here are our predictions; tips on drivers to avoid; which chips to play and further analysis